28-Year-Old Linebacker – Cleveland Browns

 Jamie Collins Contract Information:

-Signed a four-year deal with the Patriots in May of 2013.
+Signed a four-year, $50 million contract with the Browns in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Jamie Collins – simply subscribe now.